MorganSchmiedt/markdown/README.md

 Image starts with an exclamation mark (`!`) followed by the alt-text, surrounded by square brackets (`[]`), followed by the URL surrounded by round brackets (`( )`). e.g. `![Alternative image text](image_url)`

-Images set on a separate line and inline images have different HTML output.
+Image CSS instructions can be added to the end, surrounded by curly brackets (`{ }`).
+Instructions are separated by a semicolon (`;`).
+Parser flag  `allowImageStyle` must be turned on.

-An CSS style can be added to the image by adding a semicolon (`;`) and the style next to the URL. `allowImageStyle` flag must be turned on.
+Images set on a separate line and inline images have different HTML outputs.

-*Example of inline image*
+*Example of an inline image*
 ```
 This is a ![some alt text](https://example.com/some_image.png)
 ```